-Thin wisps of pea pods underline a generous portion of salmon in the middle of the plate.
+Thin wisps of pea pods underline a generous portion of salmon in the middle of the plate in this Pan Grilled Citrus Salmon on Vegetable Slaw recipe.
 Sweet, salty and savory, hoisin sauce is made from soy beans, sugar and vinegar.
 Look for products without added MSG.

 Preparation Time: 12 minutes